 We wish to develop a new method based on the physio-chemical changes in the proportion of water vapour isotopologues to determine Gamma.
 Preliminary results look very promising.
 Having established the usefulness and accuracy of the method we will use Odin observations to investigate the inter-annual variability and trends in Gamma.

-Professor at Earth and Space Sciences, Global Environmental Measurements and Modelling
+Professor vid Space, Earth and Environment, Microwave and Optical Remote Sensing, Global Environmental Measurements and Modelling

 Funding years 2010–2013